rkdhatt/CMPUT404-assignment-ajax/README.md

 Contributors / Licensing
 ========================

-Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle and Raman Dhatt.
+Generally everything is LICENSE'D under the Apache 2 license by Abram Hindle and modified by Raman Dhatt.